Brane structures in microlocal sheaf theory

 \subsubsection{Covers}

 One may also obtain $\Shall(X,\bk)$ as a localization \S\ref{subsec:localization} of the category of $\Mod(\bk)$-valued presheaves on $X$.
-As we are assuming $X$ is locally compact, it is the full subcategory of presheaves $P$ that obey any of the following equivalent conditions: \begin{enumerate} \item Let $U$ be an open subset of $X$ and let $\{U_i\}_{i \in I}$ be an open cover of $U$.
+As we are assuming $X$ is finite-dimensional and locally compact, it is the full subcategory of presheaves $P$ that obey any of the following equivalent conditions: \begin{enumerate} \item Let $U$ be an open subset of $X$ and let $\{U_i\}_{i \in I}$ be an open cover of $U$.
 Let $\cU$ denote the poset of open subsets of $U$ that are contained in at least one of the $U_i$.
 Then the natural map

-assembled from the restriction maps $P(U) \to P(V)$ is an isomorphism. \item Let $U$ be an open subset of $X$, and let $\{U_i\}_{i \in I}$ be a open cover of $U$ that is closed under finite intersections --- that is, suppose that for each $i,j$, there is a $k$ such that $U_i \cap U_j = U_k$.
+assembled from the restriction maps $P(U) \to P(V)$ is an isomorphism\footnote{Throughout the paper, we follow the convention, as in \cite{higher-topoi}, that by an isomorphism, we mean an invertible morphism in an $(\infty, 1)$-category, i.e. a morphism admitting a two-sided inverse up to homotopy.}. \item Let $U$ be an open subset of $X$, and let $\{U_i\}_{i \in I}$ be an open cover of $U$ that is closed under finite intersections --- that is, suppose that for each $i,j$, there is a $k$ such that $U_i \cap U_j = U_k$.
 (We will follow \cite[Def 4.5]{DanDan} and call such a covering a ``\v Cech cover.'')
-Regarding $I$ as a poset and $i \mapsto U_i \mapsto P(U_i)$ as a functor on this poset, the natural map
+Regarding $I$ as a poset and $i \mapsto U_i \mapsto P(U_i)$ as a functor on (the opposite of) this poset, the natural map

 assembled from the restriction maps $P(U) \to P(U_i)$ is an isomorphism. \item Let $U$ be an open subset of $X$, and let $\{U_i\}_{i \in I}$ be an open cover of $U$ that has the following hypercovering property: every finite intersection $U_{i_1} \cap \cdots \cap U_{i_n}$ can be covered by open subsets from $\{U_i\}_{i \in I}$.
 (We will follow \cite[Def.
 4.5]{DanDan} and call a covering of $U$ with this property a ``complete cover.'').
-Then regarding $\cU$ as a poset, the natural map
+Then regarding $I$ as a poset, the natural map

 is an isomorphism. \end{enumerate}